DamienCassou/vdirel/README.md

 5. When you are done, press `RET` to insert all selected email addresses and associated fullnames in a comma-separated list

+### More than one repository

+If you use more than one repository, configure `vdirel-repositories` and call `vdirel-switch-repository`.

 ## Contributing